-From 7 February, the Danish Architecture Centre will be showing an exhibition on innovation in child-centred architecture and construction – Kids’ City.
+From 7 February, 2020, until 3 January, 2021, the Danish Architecture Centre will be showing an exhibition on innovation in child-centred architecture and construction – Kids’ City.

 A City for Children is a City for Everyone

 More and more families are choosing to stay with their children in the Danish capital Copenhagen rather than moving to the suburbs.
 Over the next 10 years, the population of 0- to 15-year-olds in Copenhagen is expected to grow by more than 18,000.

 But what makes a destination or city a good place to live and spend time in – a good Kid’s City?
 Is it good day-care options, super bikeways, harbor baths, pleasant plazas, fun playgrounds, and beautiful towers?
 Is it being able to ride your bike to school and having easy and free access to a good hospital if you become ill?

 Danish Architecture Center’s Spring exhibition “Kids’ City” takes a closer look at how a “good city” can be experienced by both children and adults.
 After all, a city that can accommodate the youngest members of our society can, in principle, accommodate everyone.
 It is all about creating a city that is accommodating and well-balanced, and about the development of the welfare state and community, making the city so much more than just buildings and cars.

 Kids’ City starts with miniature versions of some of the landmarks that characterize our capital Copenhagen.
 The exhibition encourages fun and play in a sensory universe in the form of a village of giant chairs, upside down houses, squares and snake-shaped bike bridges.
 It also investigates what makes Copenhagen such an attractive city – so attractive, in fact, that other cities from around the world come here seeking inspiration.